jimbraithwaite/jim/pages/living-with-leukaemia.md

 ![Brotherton Wing, Leeds General Infirmary](https://res.cloudinary.com/jimsimages/image/upload/v1599835687/LGI_Brotherton_Wing_12_June_2015_yg3o0o.jpg "Brotherton Wing, Leeds General Infirmary")

 Eventually the diagnosis came; I had Chronic Myeloid Leukaemia.
-Currently in the chronic phase.
+I was inn the chronic phase.
 Lots of consultation, lots of questions, lots of harrowing leaflets.
 Trying to take it all in, through the fog.

 I was sent home with a sack of large, brightly coloured pills (hydroxyurea).